Fabric Printing with a Brayer

-Textured brayers can be bought or made.
-The authors’ collection includes:
+These implements can be bought or made.
+The authors’ collections include:

-1. a rolling pin wrapped with rubber strips, which rolls out the bamboo-like pattern shown at bottom left in the four-photo group below;
+1. Rolling pin wrapped with rubber strips, which rolls out the bamboo-like pattern shown at bottom left in the four-photo group below;

-2. a Rollagraph rolling rubber-stamp, plus a substitute wheel in a different pattern;
+2. Rollagraph rolling rubber-stamp, plus a substitute wheel in a different pattern;

-3. a hard-rubber brayer wrapped diagonally with a rubber strip;
+3. Hard-rubber brayer wrapped diagonally with a rubber strip;

-6. and a commercially produced, prepatterned roller, with an alternate, snap-in roller.
+6. Commercially produced, prepatterned roller, with an alternate, snap-in roller.

 By itself, a plain brayer will lay down a smooth strip of paint or thickened dye, just as a paint roller will.
 In fact, small foam paint rollers can also be used on fabric; they consume a lot of paint but can quickly cover large areas.
 Just manipulating a plain brayer with jerking, rocking, and rolling motions as you apply paint to the cloth can create fascinating effects.